microsoft/Power-Fx/docs/regular-expressions.md

 Power Fx supports the following regular expression features, with notes on how Power Fx behavior may differ from other systems.

 The regular expression must be a constant and not calculated or stored in a variable.
-Using the `&` operator and the `Concatenate`, `Char`, and `UniChar` functions with constant arguments is supported.
+Using the `&` operator, string interpolation `$"{...}"`, and the `Concatenate`, `Char`, and `UniChar` functions with constant arguments is supported.

 ### Literal characters